rmander-89/breezy-hubspot-sa-poc/README.md

 ## **7. Simulated usage for the AI feature**

 Usage ingestion was out of scope, so I simulated usage signals in the backend.
 This still demonstrates how Breezy could combine trial timing, usage and deal history to generate meaningful AI insights and sets the stage for a future ingestion model.

+# **H. Future Enhancements**

+This proof of concept focuses on demonstrating the integration patterns rather than delivering a full production implementation.
+Below are the key areas that Breezy could develop further if this were taken beyond a POC.

+## **1. Real usage ingestion**
+In a full implementation Breezy would stream real usage events from their platform into HubSpot, rather than relying on simulated values.
+This would enable much more accurate onboarding journeys, churn prevention and AI driven next best actions.

+## **2. Write AI insights back into HubSpot**
+The AI feature currently displays insights in the UI only.
+A natural next step would be to write fields such as conversion likelihood or next best action back to the Contact, allowing Breezy to use these in lists, segmentation and workflows.

+## **3. Subscription object refinement**
+If Breezy chose not to use HubSpot Payments, they could introduce a custom Subscription object and manage renewals, cancellations and upgrades through their own billing system.
+This would keep HubSpot aligned with their payment provider while maintaining the same data structure.

+## **4. Pagination and search in the frontend**
+The POC intentionally limits contacts to the first fifty returned by HubSpot.
+A future version could include full pagination, free text search and filtering for a smoother admin experience.

+## **5. Authentication and roles**
+Adding user authentication and basic permissions would help secure the admin panel and support different internal roles such as support, marketing or operations.

+These enhancements reflect natural next steps once Breezy moves from a proof of concept into a long term, production grade HubSpot integration.